c-razo/c-razo1.github.io/README.md

 ## Projects

+### [Cybersecurity Checklist for Small Bussinesses](blog-post1.md): Tips on creating strong passwords and using multi-factor authentication, and more.

 ### Vulnerability Scanning Project
 - **Description**: Briefly describe a project where you used tools like Nessus or OpenVAS to scan for vulnerabilities.
 - **Tools Used**: Nessus, OpenVAS